Masthead

 The following question was answered by an expert in the appropriate field:

 I am a nurse working in a nuclear stress laboratory and am now in my first trimester of pregnancy.
 My office does not have lead aprons.
-I am wondering if I am at risk by being near patients injected with thallium or sestamibi.
+I am wondering if I am at risk by being near patients injected with 201Tl or 99mTc sestamibi.
 Should I insist on an apron?
-Or am I okay as is?

 The radiation dose received by nursing personnel working in a nuclear stress laboratory is generally low and not a concern even if the individual is pregnant.
-However, it is always important to keep radiation dose ALARA (as low as reasonably achievable).
-In a nuclear stress laboratory this means appropriately applying the radiation safety principles of time, distance, shielding, and contamination control.
+However, it is also important to keep radiation dose ALARA (as low as reasonably achievable).
+In a nuclear stress laboratory, this means appropriately applying the radiation safety principles of time, distance, shielding, and contamination control.

 Victoria Morris, MS, CHP